-5.4 Despite the reductions we have made to our abstractions over the last 30 years, there is still more to do to protect our rivers and streams.
-Across our region, particularly in some vulnerable catchments such as chalk streams, the quantity of water that is licensed for abstraction is still considered to be higher than is environmentally sustainable.
+- 5.4 Despite the reductions we have made to our abstractions over the last 30 years, there is still more to do to protect our rivers and streams.
+Across our region, particularly in some vulnerable catchments such as chalk rivers, the quantity of water that is licensed for abstraction is still considered to be higher than is environmentally sustainable.
 Climate change also poses a growing risk that means some abstractions could become unsustainable as climate change causes river flows to drop.
-We will continue to make abstraction reductions to protect the environment.

-- In previous iterations of the WRMP planning process, the Water Resources Planning Guideline stated that we should only consider abstraction licence reductions which are confirmed within the Water Industry National Environment Programme (WINEP).
-The WINEP only covers periods of five years at a time, and so previously we have not considered in detail abstraction licence reductions that could be required in the longer term (though in WRMP19 we did include a scenario of limited licence reduction in chalk stream catchments). - 5.6 The National Framework for Water Resources, published in March 2020 sets the environmental ambition required to address unsustainable abstraction between 2025 and 2050 on a national scale.
+We will continue to make abstraction reductions to protect the environment. - 5.5 In previous iterations of the WRMP planning process, the Water Resources Planning Guideline stated that we should only consider abstraction licence reductions which are confirmed within the Water Industry National Environment Programme (WINEP).
+The WINEP only covers periods of five years at a time, and so previously we have not considered in detail abstraction licence reductions that could be required in the longer term (though in WRMP19 we did include a scenario of limited licence reduction in chalk stream catchments). - 5.6 The National Framework for Water Resources published in March 2020 sets the environmental ambition required to address unsustainable abstraction between 2025 and 2050 on a national scale.
 The Framework sets out that Regional Water Resource Plans are required to develop an agreed environmental destination to achieve sustainable abstraction by 2050.
 The analysis included in the National Framework notes that the abstraction reductions that are required to achieve this are likely to be significant and drive requirements for new water resource options.
-In Appendix 4 of the National Framework1, four different scenarios of flow recovery are set out, Business as Usual (BAU), Enhanced, Adapt, and Combined. - 5.7 WRSE worked with the Environment Agency and all water companies in the South East region to develop agreed Environmental Destination scenarios.
-They developed five scenarios, Low, Medium, High, BAU+ and Enhanced.
-We have integrated the Low, Medium and High, into our supply forecast.
-These scenarios are known as scenarios of 'Environmental Destination'.
-For Thames Water the High scenario equates with the Enhanced scenario, and this is common with most of the WRSE water companies. - 5.8 All of the scenarios that we have developed incorporate the need to cap some licences at 'Recent Actual' abstraction to prevent the risk of deterioration under the WFD, as set out in Environment Agency supplementary guidance. - 5.9 In the rest of this section, we have described: - The drivers behind our Environmental Destination scenarios - The methods we have used when deriving scenarios of future licence reduction - Presentation of our scenarios of future licence reduction https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/872344/Appendix 4_Longer_term_environmental_water_needs.pdf
+In Appendix 4 of the National Framework, https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/872344/Appendix \4\Longer\term\environmental\water\needs.pdf

-1 Environment Agency, 2020, Water Resources National Framework, Appendix 4: Longer Term Environmental Water Needs,
+&lt;sup>1 Environment Agency, 2020, Water Resources National Framework, Appendix 4: Longer Term Environmental Water Needs.